Smart2Pay/js-sdk/README.md

 ## Usage

-Create a function where you handle the received credit card token:
+Create a function where you handle the received `CreditCardToken`:
 ```javascript
 // usage:
 function handleRequest(CreditCardToken) {